attila-lendvai/maru/README.md

   define a different version of `car` in the level-shifted code (as opposed to the current `k/car` isolation done by hand).
 - directly generate IA-32 machine code and thus eliminate the dependency on an external assembler
+- massage `eval.l` until it can both be loaded and run verbatim in the evaluator *and* compiled to assembly. metacircularity!

 ### History and perspective